Best Running Headphones of 2025

 Sound Quality

 When it comes to sound quality, you generally get what you pay for.
-Most of the best running headphones are small, compact, lightweight, and have reasonable sound quality that most people will find perfectly adequate for listening to music, podcasts, or audiobooks during a run.
+Most of the best running headphones are small, compact, lightweight, and offer reasonable sound quality, which is generally more than enough for most people to enjoy listening to music, podcasts, or audiobooks during a run.

-If you’re looking for the best sound quality in headphones small enough for running, it’s really hard to go wrong with the Apple AirPods Pro (2nd generation).
-If you’re a music aficionado who values exceptional sound quality, you’ll probably want a pair of high-quality over-ear headphones for home and a second pair that you use exclusively for running.
+If you’re looking for the best sound quality in headphones small enough for running, it’s tough to go wrong with the Apple AirPods Pro (2nd generation).
+If you’re a music aficionado who values exceptional sound quality, you’ll likely want a pair of high-quality over-ear headphones for home use and a second pair that you reserve exclusively for running.

 Built-In Microphones

-Most headphones on the market come with a built-in microphone that allows you to talk on the phone or communicate with your phone.
+Most headphones on the market come with a built-in microphone that allows you to make phone calls or communicate with your device.
 While most runners don’t use this feature during runs, unless dialing in on a work Zoom call on mute and pretending to be in the office, it could come in handy if you just need to answer a quick call or send a voice text.
-We found the Skullcandy Push ANC Active microphone was solid and allowed for phone conversations while out on the trail.
+We found the Skullcandy Push ANC Active microphone allowed for phone conversations while out on the trail.

-While most runners will choose in-ear headphones for weight, comfort, and compactness, some prefer over-ear or on-ear headphones.
+While most runners opt for in-ear or over-ear headphones due to their weight, comfort, and compactness, some prefer over-ear or on-ear headphones.
 In-ear headphones fit into the ear, and while the speaker location in this headphone style can vary, they all fit similarly.
-Some in-ear headphones, like the JLab Go Air Sport, have an additional attachment system that goes over the top of the ear to help secure the bud inside your ear.
+Some in-ear headphones, like the JLab Go Air Sport+, feature an additional attachment system that wraps over the top of the ear to help secure the bud in place inside your ear.
 Other headphones will slot securely into the ear without any extra material.
+Open-ear headphones, such as the Shokz OpenFit Air, fit like in-ear headphones with an attachment system, but without the earbud inside your ear.

 Over-ear and on-ear headphones are commonly associated with DJs or those working at a desk who want to send a clear message that they don’t want to be disturbed.
 They’re larger and fit over and around the entire ear.
 These headphones tend to have better sound quality, but they are also cumbersome.
 Still, some people love running with them.